 The next exercise is similar to the first, except that your fingers are playing the chromatic notes in a different order.

-This helps your fingers gain muscle memory for different note combinations you’ll be playing on the guitar.
+This helps your left-hand fingers gain muscle memory for different note combinations you’ll be playing on the guitar.

 Guitar finger exercise 3